AndypSheridan/barbelles/README.md

 ### **Site Aims:**

-* Develop a colourful, interactive online platform for fans of Science Fiction literature to come together as a community.
+* Develop a colourful, interactive online fitness content-sharing platform for women to come together as a community.
-* To provide users with a platform to keep track of their own reading within the genre.
+* Connect smoothly and seamlessly to the BarBelles-API back-end.
+* Offer the User an easy way to register and login to view site content.
+* To provide members of the community with CRUD (create, read, update, delete) functionality for posts found on the site
 * Deliver an accessible and easy to navigate site for users on desktop and mobile devices.
-* Provide registered users with the opportunity share their own sci-fi experiences and to Create, Read, Update or Delete book reviews on the site.
+* Provide registered, logged-in users with the opportunity share their own fitness journeys.
-* Provide users with an opportunity to gain future reading inspiration by browsing the book reviews and featured authors.
+* Provide users with an opportunity to gain motivation or inspiration by viewing posts added by other members of the community.
-* Offer users the opportunity to interact and engage with others by liking and commenting on reviews by other users.
+* Offer users the opportunity to interact and engage with others by liking and commenting on posts by other users or tutorials added by the site owner.
-* Ensure provision of safe content as reviews and comments must be approved by the admin.
+* Provide filtered content for the User by based on Users they follow or content they have liked or favourited.
-* Enhance the user experience by implementing an integrated search function for those trying to find a specific book or author.
+* Enhance the user experience by implementing an integrated search function for those trying to find a post tutorial, or user.
 * Offer users the opportunity to provide more information about themselves by adding to their user profile.
 * Deliver to the user a comprehensive explanation and rationale behind the site through a clear and concise About page.